This list compiles all the resource lists from the five modules.

 Counseling and Psychological Services

-University Health Services, Tang Center
+University Health Services, Tang Center 2222 Bancroft Way 510-642-9494

 Professional counselors can meet with students to talk about personal, academic, and career issues.
 Groups and workshops are also available on a variety of topics.
-All registered UC Berkeley undergraduate and graduate students are eligible for CPS services, regardless of their insurance coverage.
+All registered UC Berkeley undergraduate and graduate students are eligible for CAPS services, regardless of their insurance coverage.

 Individual Counseling